-For Peter Davison’s showcase 20th anniversary season, the producers and writers wanted to bring back a number of classic monsters/villains.
+For Peter Davison’s, showcase – 20th anniversary season.
+The producers and writers; wanted to bring back a number of classic monsters and villains.

-Season 20 was split into standalones; The Arc Infinity, Snakedance and The King’s Demons.
-The finale feature-length special; The Five Doctors and the Black Guardian Trilogy.
+Season 20 – was split into standalones; The Arc Infinity, Snakedance and The King’s Demons.
+The finale feature-length special; The Five Doctors and – the Black Guardian Trilogy.

-Originally, an episode called Song Of The Space Whale (by Pat Mills) was to be the opener but was abandoned due to cost and the hastily written Mawdryn Undead (by Peter Grimwade) – replaced it.
+Originally, an episode called Song Of The Space Whale (by Pat Mills) was to be the opener but was abandoned, due to cost and the hastily written Mawdryn Undead (by Peter Grimwade) – replaced it.

-Mawdryn Undead featured the interesting premise of an immortal zombie-like alien race; the Mawdryn – who wanted the power of regeneration and were prepared to kill the Doctor; to get it.
+Mawdryn Undead, featured the interesting premise – of an immortal zombie-like alien race; the Mawdryn.
+Who wanted the power of regeneration and were prepared to kill the Doctor, to get it.

-The Barbara Clegg penned – Enlightment; got the trilogy back on track.
-With a spiritual number, featuring the non-corporeal ‘Eternals’; racing old-style Earth sailing ships through space.
-The Doctor raced onto a final confrontation with the Black Guardian.
+The Barbara Clegg penned – Enlightment; got the trilogy back on track, with a spiritual number.
+Featuring, the non-corporeal ‘Eternals’; racing old-style Earth sailing ships – through space.
+The Doctor raced onto a final confrontation, with the Black Guardian.

 And whilst all of the spotlight – in the 20th anniversary year, is usually given to the excellent The Five Doctors.
-Nonetheless, The Black Guardian Trilogy forms an interesting mid-season story-arc and backbone to season 20.
+Nonetheless, The Black Guardian Trilogy forms an interesting – mid-season story-arc and backbone – to season 20.